SSanchez7/Most-used-Languages-Frameworks/README.md

 In the folder `tagByRace` are the videos of the bar races.

-the data in `tagByDate` and `tagByDate2` was previously processed with Apache Spark in Python as a massive data processing tool
+The data in `tagByDate` and `tagByDate2` was previously processed with Apache Spark in Python as a massive data processing tool